 The Second War of Wales Independence from 1282-1283 ended with the defeat and occupation of large parts of the northern area by the English.
-The Welsh abbey and settlement at Aberconwy were conquered in March 1283, and the nearby Deganwy castle defending the Conwy estuary was destroyed.
+The Welsh abbey and settlement at Aberconwy were conquered in spring 1283, and the nearby Deganwy castle defending the Conwy estuary was destroyed.
 Instead of rebuilding the old stronghold, king Edward I ordered to erect a new fortress and town; a symbol of English power, the administrative capital of the new county, populated with English colonists.
-The construction of the castle, designed by James of Saint George, the main architect and master of the masonry of the king, began in 1283.
+The construction of the castle, designed by James of Saint George, the main architect and master of the masonry of the king, began in March 1283.
+The monks from Aberconwy Abbey were transferred to Maenan, about 13 kilometers upriver, and their former seat was transformed into the temporary quarters of the king and his entourage.
 From the area of England, a group of workers were taken, who completed the work to an unprecedentedly quick time until 1287.
 The cost of the castle and the town fortifications amounted to a huge then sum of 15 thousand pounds.
 The castle’s constable was, by a royal charter of 1284, also the mayor of the new town and supervised a castle garrison of 30 soldiers, including 15 crossbowmen, supported by a carpenter, chaplain, blacksmith, engineer and stonemason.

 In 1294, the castle was besieged by Welsh insurgents of Madog ap Llywelyn.
 The rebels quickly captured the royal strongholds at Caernarfon, Castell y Bere and Harlech, as well as the castles of the king’s vassals at Denbigh, Hawarden and Ruthin.
 The scale of the revolt made Edward I cancel the planned campaign on the continent and instead lead the army to North Wales.
 However, he fell into the trap of Madog’s forces and had to flee to the Conwy castle, where he was besieged from December 1294 to February 1295.
 The strong defense of the castle and the ability to send supplies by the sea, meant that the Welsh were not able to get it, and the defenders received relief.
 The Madog’s revolt ended in the Battle of Maes Moydog in 1295.
 Castle Conwy however hosted Edward, Prince of Wales and later king of England, when he arrived in 1301 to receive homage from the Welsh leaders.